 ROUND 2 – 2ND VISIT March 2016:

-Same menu format but the ‘winter’ menu is still on – this time we opt for 5 courses + desert:
+Same format but the ‘winter’ menu is still on despite it being March – this time we opt for 5 courses and desert:

 Fondoti Chianti Classico £56 and Pollera Nocheti £61.
 Both excellent drops but the elegance and fruitiness of the Nocheti stole my heart – I will be seeking some for me cellar!